Made from a www.AngelLeaDesigns.com pattern!!

 After finding this pattern over a year ago, I finally decided to buy this super cute Patchwork Fox (aff link) to make him the right way.
-Funny story is, I did download the Too Flashy Fox pattern piece for free from my blog post last year but I wasn’t able to figure the face pieces out.
+Funny story is, I did download the Too Flashy Fox pattern piece for free but I wasn’t able to figure the face pieces out.
 I know I make stuffed animals and dolls all the time but this patchwork fox puzzled me to no end.
 I did end up trashing it and not thinking about for a while.
 With that said, I bought the pattern to get the directions because I love the look of this guy and all the scrap that can be used.

 I started this the other day and it took a bit to find all the right scraps to fit the pieces and the right look.
 I didn’t want the pieces to not clash to much but it is a patchwork pattern so it needed to be a bit scrappy.
 Yes, is a hard balance to make everything match but not too matchy at the same time.
 There are many pieces of this pattern and this was probably why I wasn’t able to figure it out before.

 So here is what I cut out after 2 days of on and off cutting.
 My mom said oh you could sell these as cheap, they don’t use a lot of fabric, I said what!!
 It has taken me that long just to cut out pieces and then I need to sew it together LOL.
 We will see but cheap is not happening.
 After finishing it is a lot of work and definitely can not be sold cheap.

 Please note to keep your pattern pieces with your what you cut out, I didn’t so I had to search for each piece.
 The words are important on the piece to help you understand the directions.
 One thing I was not to happy with was the direction use the color of the fabrics that she used.
 Since I used different color fabrics it was a bit confusing at first.
 I also had to re-cut one of the back legs because it was not facing the right way.